claint76/inivation-docs/Hardware user guides/User_guide_-_eDVS_and_PushBot.md

-The WLAN module automatically enters programming mode when it can't find or connect to the currently configured WLAN (this will always be the case on newly purchased modules, which are configured with an 'iniLabs' SSID).
+The WLAN module automatically enters programming mode when it can't find or connect to the currently configured WLAN (this will always be the case on newly purchased modules, which are configured with an 'iniVation' SSID).

 ### Connecting the wlan module to PC via USB->UART